ZebraDevs/zeta-icons/README.md

 # zeta-icons

-An icon library for the ZDS design system.
+An icon library for the Zeta design system.

 <details>
     <summary>Zebra Repository Information</summary>